-Graduate Diploma in Health Research (GDipHR)
+Graduate Diploma in Health Research - GDipHR

 The purpose of the GDipHR is to provide selected 1st-year medical students an opportunity to participate in the continuum of research – from idea creation to data collection to scientific publication and/or presentation at a scholarly meeting – via a consecutive 20-month longitudinal research program.
 Students will also be exposed to coursework related to a broad range of research concepts, topics, methodologies, and applications to health care.
-Newly established in 2019, GDipHR superseded the CREMS Research Scholar Program, which was introduced with much success in 2010.

 GDipHR will offer a limited number of competitively selected first year MD students an opportunity to conduct a research project mentored by a U of T Graduate Faculty researcher, complete a didactic course MSC1992Y - Research Skills for the Physician Scientist and take a relevant elective graduate half course.
 Successful completion of the entire program over 20 consecutive months (from January 1 of MD year 1 to the end of the summer following MD year 2) will earn the student an additional U of T Diploma at the time of graduation with the MD degree.